toolCHAINZ/hexfiles/README.md

-# hexfiles (v1.0.0)
+# hexfiles (v1.0.1)
 Author: **toolCHAINZ**

 _A simple loader for Motorola SREC, Intel HEX, and TI-TXT files._

 ## Description:

-Hex files provides a simple `BinaryView` for "Hex" files.
+Hex files provides a simple `BinaryView` for "Hex" files (Motorola SREC, Intel Hex, TI-TXT).
 The actual parsing of hex files is offloaded to the excellent Python library `bincopy`.
 For now, this `BinaryView` is read-only (patches will not be saved back into the source hex file).
 Will hopefully add that soon.

 ## Installation Instructions